 How to be prepared at work

-1. It is not an option to be unprepared.
+- It is not an option to be unprepared.
 Disasters do happen, but you can 'make the mess less' and hasten a return to normalcy through prior planning and committing to mitigation and preparedness activity.
 This can save time and money in the long term.

-3. Business continuity must protect business asssets - staff, equipment, facilities, IT systems, reputation, market-share, liquidity, etc.
+- Business continuity must protect business assets - staff, equipment, facilities, IT systems, reputation, market-share, liquidity, etc.

 Looking after Staff

 Evacuation Schemes: Building owners are required by the Fire Safety & Evacuation of Buildings Regulations 2006 to establish and maintain evacuation schemes (related to fire threat).
 The regulations also enforce tenants responsibility for compliance with a landlord provided evacuation schemes.

 Experience in the Canterbury earthquakes of 2010-1 and Cook Strait earthquakes of 2013 have shown that a fire evacuation scheme does not suit an earthquake.
 Evacuation of staff onto the streets immediately following an earthquake is likely to increase the risk of death or injury in many cases.
 The Ministry has offered guidance on what to do in the following media release:

 Procedures for dealing with (all) workplace emergencies: The Health and Safety in Employment Act 1992 also requires tenants/employers to develop procedures (multi-risk preparedness - not just for fire) for preventing harm, identifying workplace hazards and managing them.

 In terms of practical civil defence equipment/cabinets that could be made available for your staff, see the following guide to CD cabinets and food supplies.

 How do I develop a business plan?